Start Printed Page 60334

 Start Supplemental Information

 The Recycled Oil Rule, mandated by the Energy Policy and Conservation Act (“EPCA”) (42 U.S.C.
 6363), contains testing and labeling requirements for recycled engine oil.
-As indicated in the statute, the Rule's purpose is to encourage oil recycling, promote recycled oil use, reduce new oil consumption, and reduce environmental hazards and wasteful practices associated with used oil disposal.
+As indicated in the statute, the Rule's purpose is to encourage used oil recycling, promote recycled oil use, reduce new oil consumption, and reduce environmental hazards and wasteful practices associated with used oil disposal.

 II.
 Regulatory Review Program